 For a picture-perfect view of terracotta-roofed buildings clustered attractively around Hvar's square harbor, climb up to the ramparts of the medieval castle that looms high above the town.
 Then take a wander through the atmospheric streets of the old town, stopping to try the island’s delicious hvarska gregada (fish stew) at one of the harbor-side restaurants.

-If you can tear yourself away from Hvar town, there are plenty of great ways to spend the rest of your day.
+If you can tear yourself away from Hvar Town, there are plenty of great ways to spend the rest of your day.
 Stroll along the seafront promenade to find yourself a great spot to swim in the crystal-clear waters of the Adriatic, or take a taxi boat out to one of the Pakleni Islands that lie just off the coast.

 How to get to Hvar from Split: The fastest way to Hvar from Split is by catamaran, which takes just over an hour.
-In summer (June to September), the earliest departure from Split is at 8:30am with Jadrolinija with the last return at 9pm.
+In summer (June to September), the earliest departure from Split is at 7:30am with Jadrolinija with the last return at 8:30pm.
 Outside of the high season, if you want to visit Hvar from Split in a day, it’s probably best to take an organized tour.

 Travel time: 1 hour and 30 minutes

-But this day trip isn’t only about the beach, as Bol possesses charms of its own.
+The cozy cobblestone streets of Bol Old Town possess charms of their own.
 It’s a typical Croatian fishing village-turned-resort town with picturesque old stone houses, a romantic seaside promenade and a good selection of konobas (tavernas) serving local fare.
-Konoba Dalmatino is a classic choice with its harbor-faced terrace.

-9. Take a plunge at the Blue Lagoon of Veliki Drvenik
+8. Swim in the Blue Lagoon of Veliki Drvenik

 Travel time: 1 hour